j-ostmeyer/efficient-trotter/README.md

 The different schemes' theoretical efficiencies have been calculated in the Mathematica notebook `theo-efficiency.nb`.
 It also contains the complete code deriving the optimal 4th order decomposition schemes with real and complex coefficients.

 Simply follow the examples if you want to calculate the efficiency of your own decomposition scheme.

+The coefficients required for a factorised implementation of Taylor and Chebyshev series are calculated in `taylor_coefficients.nb`.

 ## Implementation